 By Sharon C.

 This is common ragweed.
 The leaves look a lot like marigold.
-There is another variety of ragweed that is called giant ragweed that looks a lot different, and that can be confusing.

 I have a weed growing in my lawn.
 It is quite soft when it is green.
 I pops up in early spring and by end of May is dying.
 When it starts to die, it has many, many stickers.
 I have researched until my eyes hurt and have not found out what kind of weed this is.
 The dogs don't even want to walk on it.
 It grows close to the ground and spreads.

 Do you have an extension office in your area?
 If so, dig some of it up, put it in a plastic bag and take it to them to help identify.